smeredith/smeredith.github.io/_posts/2016-10-22-freebsd-dell-inspiron-e1505-laptop.md

 * Some of the fn number pad keys (/, *, -, +) work.
 * The fn brightness controls on the up and down arrow keys work.
 * The DVD drive works.
-* The speakers.
+* The speakers work.
-* The headphones jack.
+* The headphone jack works.
-* USB ports.
+* USB ports work.
-* The SD card reader.
+* The SD card reader works.

 ## What doesn't work